 - 1. Complete a list of key stakeholders and representatives from each clan/tribe and other institutions related to the process of release of land, compensation and development partnerships in the future - 2.
-Prepare the requirements in accordance with government policies related to development of infrastructure of roads. - 3.
 Involvement of the main actors (multi stakeholders) intensively in any deal, the Church, Ondoafi, Tribe and representatives of the Government.
-Need sorting representative and legitimated community to be involved in the various deliberations and agreements. - 4.
+Need sorting representative and legitimate community to be involved in the various deliberations and agreements. - 3.
 Documenting all agreements with indigenous communities both in positive law (administrative) and culturally, if it is possible can take advantage of traditional rituals to document the agreement.
-It is necessary that the process of land release agreement and partnership/ plasma management becomes more meaningful for the community (sacred). - 5.
+It is necessary that the process of land release agreement and partnership/ plasma management becomes more meaningful for the community (sacred). - 4.
 Engage with the church, which has potential as a change agent through the spiritual field.
-Physical construction of plantation, and the economic welfare of the community must be followed by development to change for the better. - 6.
+Physical construction of plantation, and the economic welfare of the community must be followed by development to change for the better. - 5.
 Mapping parties are more effective and appropriate for the preparation of plantation development agreement process.
-In this regard the importance of involvement of major stakeholders such as, Ondoafi, ethnic/ heads of clan, institutional church, the village government and the district administration. - 7.
-Preparing the formulation of institutional mechanisms that can be a key pillar of cooperation and compensation administration, so it can be sustainable and long-term.
-This is to ensure that the results of the compensation to the community can be further processed for long-term economic capital. - 8.
-Mapping the food sources and local economic and community development opportunities, so that people do not only depend on the company.
+In this regard the importance of involvement of major stakeholders such as, Ondoafi, ethnic/ heads of clan, institutional church, the village government and the district administration. - 6.
+Preparing the formulation of institutional mechanisms that can be a key pillar of cooperation and compensation administration, so it can be sustainable and community can be further processed for long-term economic capital.

+- 7. Mapping the food sources and local economic and community development opportunities, so that people do not only depend on the company.
 It also means encouraging people to be more independent.
-Companies can encourage and facilitate government institutions or social organizations that exist in Sentani to develop a Community Development program. - 9.
-Give more attention and priority on improving the welfare of the people, especially the youth and children in the community empowerment program. - 10.
-Compile Social Management Plan to manage issues and social impact, managing the company's internal environment in order to effectively work with the community. - 11.
-Initiating forum involving government both at the village, sub-district to district, company, community representatives from ethnic / clans who give the land, and the church.
-To build on the vision of community development scenarios around the plantation. - 12.
-Building partnerships with governments (provincial and district) to synergize the program in two villages, in the the long term this activity can also be expanded to include institutional church (GKI) or non-governmental organizations that exist.
+Companies can encourage and facilitate government institutions or social organizations that exist in Sentani to develop a Community Development program. - 8.
+Give more attention and priority on improving the welfare of the people, especially the youth and children in the community empowerment program. - 9.
+Compile Social Management Plan to manage issues and social impact, managing the company's internal environment in order to effectively work with the community. - 10.
+Initiating forum involving government both at the village, District to Regency, company, community representatives from ethnic / clans who give the land, and the church.
+To build on the vision of community development scenarios around the plantation. - 11.Building partnerships with governments (provincial and Regency) to synergize the program in two villages, in the the long term this activity can also be expanded to include institutional church (GKI) or non-governmental organizations that exist.